Skye Dawson

 Skye Dawson (born December 12, 1990) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
 He played college football for the TCU Horned Frogs.
 He was signed as undrafted free agent by the Washington Redskins in 2013.
 He also played for the NFL's Tampa Bay Buccaneers and Detroit Lions and the CFL's Edmonton Eskimos and Calgary Stampeders.

-Early years
+Early life

 Dawson attended Poteet High School (Mesquite, Texas) before transferring to Dallas Christian School.
 He was also a track and field standout.

 College career

 Dawson attended Texas Christian University, where he played for the TCU Horned Frogs football team from 2009 to 2012.

 Professional career

 Washington Redskins

 Dawson was signed by the Washington Redskins on May 2, 2013, after going unselected in 2013 NFL draft.
 He was released during final cuts before the start of the 2013 season.